At age 4, Terri McCulley announced to her family that she wanted to be a nurse.

 Indeed, McCulley has spent a lot of time at SPCH, practically growing up here.
 She started as an aide in the hospital when she was a senior in high school, and worked here during her breaks from nursing school.
 After graduating from nursing school in 1982, she worked at hospitals in Portland and Prineville before returning to SPCH in the late 1980s.

-With no plans to retire just yet, McCulley knows that that 4-year old she once was made the clear choice so many years ago: nursing is still the right path for her.
+With no plans to retire just yet, McCulley knows that the 4-year old she once was made the clear choice so many years ago: nursing is still the right path for her.

 McCulley was one of three SPCH employees recognized for 30 years of service at a recent employee event.
 The annual celebration honors employees with five years of service and more.